All premises where alcohol is for sale must have a designated premises supervisor, who must hold a personal licence.

 Where do I send the completed form?

-Once you have completed the form, please return it to:
+Once you have completed the form, please email to: email@example.com

 Right to work